AyeCode/geodirectory/readme.txt

 = May I have a free trial of the Premium Add-ons? =

 We don't offer free trials, but we have a 30-day money-back guarantee if you are unhappy with our products or service.

+= How do I report a security vulnerability? =

+If you discover a vulnerability or other security-related issue in GeoDirectory, please email info@wpgeodirectory.com or contact@wpgeodirectory.com.
+This ensures your report reaches the appropriate team members as quickly as possible.

+Please include as much relevant information as possible and avoid publicly disclosing the issue until our team has had a reasonable opportunity to investigate and fix it.

 == Screenshots ==